-The best time for planting grasses is in the spring or fall.
-Choose a site with well-drained soil and a sunny exposure.
+The best time for planting perennial grasses is in the spring or fall.
+Choose a site with well-drained soil and full sun (many grasses need at least six hours of direct sunlight every day).
 Some warm-season grasses will do better if planted in the spring to allow the growing season to establish a good root system prior to winter.

 Leave your grasses standing through winter, then cut them back in spring before the new growth gets going.
-That way you can have a fourth season of enjoyment from your grasses, which may attract birds to the seed heads in winter.
+That way you can have a fourth season of enjoyment from your grasses.
+Leaving up the seed heads may also attract hungry birds in winter.

 How to Divide Ornamental Grasses